linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 ### Display Window in Fullscreen ###

-1. Open Terminal in launcher interface.
+1. Open Terminal in Launcher.

 2. Press **F11** to display Terminal in fullscreen.